 Pour a generous amount of dry washing soda on spills and stains.
 Sprinkle lightly with water to create a thick paste.
 Allow to sit overnight.
 The following day, scrub with a stiff brush (re-wetting as needed).
 Hose down then wipe the surface clean.

 To remove tarnish from silver, line a non-reactive pan or bowl (glass, plastic) with aluminum foil.
 Fill with a solution of 1/2 cup washing soda to one-gallon hot water.
 Add the tarnished silver pieces and allow to soak for 15 minutes.
 The tarnish will simply disappear.
 Rinse well then buff the silver pieces until they sparkle.
 Can also remove tarnish from silver plate, jewelry, gold, copper, bronze, stainless steel, and most brass following manufacturer’s guidelines.

 Look for Arm and Hammer Super Washing Soda in the laundry aisle of some supermarkets, discount stores and online.
-Generally, a 55-ounce box runs about $5 in the store.
+Generally, a 55-ounce box.
 When the price is right, I buy it online as soda ash.
 Remember that both Arm and Hammer Super Washing Soda and soda ash are 100% sodium carbonate—exactly the same.